Fitterfly HealthTech Pvt Ltd Logo

 Much like chicken tikka, tandoori chicken is marinated in a spiced dahi mixture but typically cooked at high temperatures in a tandoor.

 If you’re cooking at home, a conventional oven can also do the job.
-This technique maintains the delicious flavors while keeping the dish low in fat and carbs.
+This technique maintains the delicious flavours while keeping the dish low in fat and carbs.

 3. Homestyle Chicken Curry